LN-ux/quantum-paraelectric-model/README.md

 - Logs observables (energy, polarization, local order) at each step.
 - Periodically saves model parameters.

-## Environment
-This code was developed and tested using JAX v0.5.1 and NetKet v3.16.1.post1.

 To run, at minimum:
 python main.py --parameters params.json --jobid your_jobid

+## requirements.txt
+Contains the required dependencies.
+This code was developed and tested using JAX v0.5.1 and NetKet v3.16.1.post1.